zimejin/Arcade-Game-Udacity-FE-Nano-degree-Project/README.md

 About
 =====
 The Scope for this game was to create a 2D scroller using JavaScript.
-I've iterated on the original idea, to execute the best parts.
+I've iterated on the original project which was much simpler, And added some custom features.
 This was also a project done in submision to Udacity as part of my project requirements.
-It was challenging and required a good amount of JavaScript and prototypical inheritance.

 A game engine was provided but I modified it to add additional functionality to the application.
 Such as a collision detection system for when players hit an obstacle.

-frontend-nanodegree-arcade-game
+How To Play
 ===============================
 * Navigate to your local copy of index.html through your web browser

 * You control the player character with the arrow keys and can move up, down, left or right

-* Player must move across the board while avoiding enemy bugs
+* Player must move across the board while avoiding enemy bugs.

 ![Image](https://github.com/zimejin/Arcade-Game-Udacity-FE-Nano-degree-Project/blob/master/screenshot.png?raw=true)